CISPE: The CISPE Data Protection Code of Conduct

 To help IaaS providers and their customers to comply with the EU General Data Protection Regulation (GDPR), which entered into force from 25 May 2018, CISPE released the CISPE Data Protection Code of Conduct.
 On top of the required compliance to meet with the GDPR, the code also ensures that IaaS customers can choose to have their data located and processed exclusively in Europe, and that the supplier will not re-use a customer's data.

 The compliance has to be declared by CISPs/IaaS providers service by service.

 The CISPE Code of Conduct was launched on 27 September 2016 at the European Parliament, and the first thirty services had been declared by the first CISPs/IaaS providers on 14 February 2017.

-Announcements received press coverage from Le Monde, InfoDSI, El Pais, La Repubblica, Silicon, Cloud Magazine, Computer Sweden, Tom's Hardware, L'informaticien, Global Security Mag, EU Observer, Politico, Computer Weekly, IAPP, Il corriere della Sicurezza, LeMagIT, Bloomberg Television, ITR Manager, Heise.de, COR.COM, ZDNet, ElEconomista.es, IT Channel, EuropaPress, 01net, The Register, and CIO Dive.
+Announcements received press coverage from Le Monde, InfoDSI, El País, La Repubblica, Silicon, Cloud Magazine, Computer Sweden, Tom's Hardware, L'informaticien, Global Security Mag, EU Observer, Politico, Computer Weekly, IAPP, Il corriere della Sicurezza, LeMagIT, Bloomberg Television, ITR Manager, Heise.de, COR.COM, ZDNet, ElEconomista.es, IT Channel, EuropaPress, 01net, The Register, and CIO Dive.

 The CISPE Code has received a positive opinion by the European Data Protection Board on May 19.
 2021, and has been finally approved by the competent national Supervisory Authority, CNIL on June 3, 2021.
 To become operational, i.e. legally effective, the Code requires an accredited monitoring body, first.
 "Le code de conduite sera opérationnel dès que l’un de ces organismes de contrôle sera agréé par la Commission."
 To date, 3 Monitoring Bodies have been approved (EY CertifyPoint, Bureau Veritas, LNE).

 Reversibility IaaS Code of Conduct

 To anticipate the Free Flow of non-personal Data Regulation (FFoD) that was published in late 2018, the European Commission started the SWIPO (Switching and Porting) Working Groups to develop two codes of conduct for data portability on the Cloud market (one for Infrastructure as a Service, another for Software as a Service).

 These codes were developed to specifically answer the regulation requirement of its Article 6 - "Data Porting".
 CISPE, together with EuroCIO (the association of European CIOs) has been tasked by the European Commission to co-chair the SWIPO IaaS Working Group.
 The SWIPO IaaS code was handed over to the European Commission in November 2019 during the High-Level Conference on Data Economy of the EU Finish Presidency.

-Cispe members have declared first services adherent to the Swipo Iaas Code in May 2021.
+CISPE members have declared first services adherent to the Swipo Iaas Code in May 2021.